Chet Childress is a rapid firing ripper on his board and at the canvas.

 Why do people call you Chalba?

 My right arm is crooked.
-I only have one bone in-between my hand and my elbow, its fused together into one bone, so I got the name crooked arm early, then somehow, I was skating some pools with Brian Howard and some 0ther dudes.
+I only have one bone in-between my hand and my elbow, its fused together into one bone, so I got the name crooked arm early, then somehow, I was skating some pools with Brian Howard and some other dudes.

 I did a stand up grind and he was like ‘Damn Chalba’ and then I just got that nickname.
 I’m kind of glad that one’s over.
 That’s an old one but nobody calls me that anymore